Rebecca Horn: Sculpture

-Horn continued to explore the image of feathers in her works of the 1970s and 1980s.
+In her works of the 1970s and 1980s Horn continued to explore the image of feathers.
 Many of her feathered pieces wrap a figure in the manner of a cocoon, or function as masks or fans, to cover or imprison the body.
-Some of these pieces are Cockfeather (1971), Cockfeather Mask (1973), Cockatoo Mask (1973), and Paradise Widow (1975).
+Some of these pieces are Black Cockfeathers (1971), Cockfeather Mask (1973), Cockatoo Mask (1973) and Paradise Widow (1975).

-Various "machines" are the subjects of Horn's work in the 1980s.
+In the 1980s, various "machines" were the subjects of Horn's work.
 Among others, she created a machine to mimic the human act of painting in The Little Painting School Performs a Waterfall (1988).
 Thirteen feet above the floor on a gallery wall, three fan-shaped paint brushes mounted on flexible metal arms slowly flutter down into cups filled with blue and green acrylic paint.
-After a few seconds of immersion they snap backward, spattering paint onto the wall, the ceiling, the floor, and onto canvases projected from the wall below.
-The brushes immediately resume their descent, and the cycle is repeated until each canvas is covered in paint.
+After a few seconds of immersion they snap backward, spattering paint onto the wall, the ceiling, the floor and canvases projected from the wall below.
+The brushes immediately resume their descent and the cycle is repeated until each canvas is covered in paint.

-In the 1990s a series of her impressive sculptures were presented in places of historical importance.
+In the 1990s a series of her sculptures were presented in places of historical importance.
 Examples are the Tower of the Nameless in Vienna (1994), Concert in Reverse in Munich (1997), Mirror of the Night in an abandoned synagogue in Cologne (1998) and Concert for Buchenwald at Weimar (1999).
 In Weimar, the Concert for Buchenwald was composed on the premises of a former tram depot.
-The artist has layered 40 metre long walls of ashes behind glass, as archives of petrifaction.
-At the same time, the theme of bodily vitality, which the artist had been exploring since the seventies, was developed in site-specific installations that investigated the subject of the latent energy of places and the magnetic flows of space.
-This cycle comprises High Moon, New York (1991); El Reio de la Luna, Barcelona (1992); Spirit di Madreperla, Naples (2002).
-For the 1992 Olympics in Barcelona, Horn was commissioned to create the steel sculpture L'Estel Ferit.
+Horn layered 40 metre long walls of ashes behind glass, as archives of petrifaction.
+At the same time, the theme of bodily vitality, which she had been exploring since the 1970s, was developed in site-specific art installations that investigated the subject of the latent energy of places and the magnetic flows of space.
+This cycle comprises High Moon, New York (1991), El Reio de la Luna, Barcelona (1992) and Spirit di Madreperla, Naples (2002).
+For the 1992 Summer Olympics in Barcelona, Horn was commissioned to create the steel sculpture L'Estel Ferit.

 Many Horn works also explore ambiguities in the idea of lenses.
 One would think that a large tinted lens exists for protection and cover, but it also has the effect of drawing attention to the person or figure behind it.
 The paradox of looking out and looking back is explored in her installation piece for Taipei 101, Dialogue between Yin and Yang (2002).
 The work sets up interactions between viewers, environment and sculpture as it uses binoculars and mirrors to suggest the passive and active energies.